atelier-saulx/selva/docs/query.md

 ### `$language`: _string_

-Filters document data to a set language on fields that supoprt it.
+Filters document data to a set language on fields that support it.

 ```javascript
 const result = await client.get({